phil294/GitLG/README.md

 All Git actions (blue buttons) work like that.
 Even the main `git log` action itself is a modifiable field: By default it holds

-    log --graph --oneline --pretty=VSCode --author-date-order -n 15000 --skip=0 --all stash_refs --invert-grep --grep=\"^untracked files on \" --grep=\"^index on \"
+    log --graph --oneline --pretty={EXT_FORMAT} -n 15000 --skip=0 --all {STASH_REFS} --invert-grep --grep=\"^untracked files on \" --grep=\"^index on \""

-You shouldn't edit the `--pretty` argument of course, but if you for example want to view the log of a subfolder, all you need to do is add ` -- subfolder` to the end of the command.
+You shouldn't edit the `--pretty` argument of course, but if you for example want to view the log of a subfolder or for a specific file, all you need to do is add ` -- subfolder` to the end of the command.

 Please *be careful editing any of the input fields or config*, as they are all passed to your command line AS IS, that is, without escaping.
 For example, if you change the above merge command to `merge '$1' --no-commi` (typo, `t` missing at the end), this will still be executed and result in a Git error.
 If you change it to `status; reboot`, your computer will attempt to shut down, so probably don't do that.